Spaces for People is split into three workstreams, City Centre, Neighbourhood Space and Active Travel Routes.

 Where possible, delineation of road space converted to walking and cycling space will be done as unobtrusively as possible using signing and lining, however in most cases physical barriers will be required.

-Example of Measures now in George Square:
+Example of Measures now in George Square and on Montrose St:

 Example of a Pop-Up Cycle Lane on Cumbernauld Rd: